INSIDE LOOK: MEET OUR MEMBERS

 Who are the people who work to help Californians build assets?
 Why do they do what they do?
 How are they trying to do it?
 CABC’s “Inside Look: Meet Our Members” profile series aims to answer these questions.

-This series is part of CABC’s Valuing Who We Are at Work Project developed by Melody Ng, CABC’s 2021 Racial Economic Justice Fellow.
-Learn more about the project here: Valuing Who We Are At Work.
+This series is part of CABC’s Valuing Who We Are At Work, developed by Melody Ng, Racial Economic Justice Fellow.

 - Tiffany Younger of Liberation for Us | June 2022